 Workshops

-Our existing OLi workshops are intended as sources of professional and personal development or corporate training.
-They are samples of our work and the expertise of some members of our network.
-They are designed for those interested in pursuing the link between public policy, foreign affairs AND science, technology and innovation.
+Our existing on-line, interactive (OLi) workshops are intended as sources of professional and personal development or business intelligence.
+They are samples of our work and the expertise of members of our network.
+They are designed for those interested in pursuing the link between public policy, foreign affairs AND science, medicine, technology and innovation.

-They may help you build knowledge and develop your on-line presentation skills.
-They may aid you in your bid to improve foreign language skills.
-One or two are ideal as ice-breakers and to hone your sense of humour as well as grapple with the history of science and diplomacy.
-Who knows?
-You may find new peers, clients or advisors with whom to network.
+Our OLi workshops may help you build knowledge and develop your on-line presentation skills.
+They may aid you in your bid to improve English, or other foreign language skills.
+One or two are ideal as ice-breakers and to hone your sense of humour, as well as grapple with the history of science and diplomacy.
+Sooner or later we are confident you will find new peers, mentors, clients or advisors with whom to liaise.

-We can assemble other workshops on the request of clients.
-We can help you produce your own workshop series.
+Aside from the list below, we assemble other workshops on the request of clients.
+We can help you produce and rehearse your own workshop series.
 Contact us to discuss your needs.

-Participants at our small-sized workshops agree to share their names and Email addresses so they can follow up with one another as they please, though exceptions to this guideline may be made if workshops are unusually large and not all attendees are known to the organizers.
+Participants at our small-sized workshops agree to share their names and Email addresses so they can follow up with one another as they please, though exceptions may be made if the workshops are unusually large and not all attendees are known to the organizers.
 Please contact us with any questions or for more information.

 Providers

 As current consultants or former implementors within departments, agencies and organizations that contribute to public and foreign policy, deliver international aid programs or shape the international agenda, members of our network tend to be practitioners within the area of international affairs rather than scholars of the field.
-Members of our network have worked in or for Canadian, American and European government agencies, the UN, international NGOs and development banks.
+Network members have worked for Canadian, American and European government agencies, the UN, international NGOs and development banks.
 We can recruit academic and private sector expertise as needed for a given subject area.
-The founder of this company and coordinator of related networks has worked at many of Canada’s federal government funding agencies for science and technology, related line departments, the S&T unit of the Canadian department of foreign affairs, and projects in low income countries.
+The founder of this company and coordinator of related networks has worked at many of Canada’s federal government funding agencies for science and technology, related line departments, the S&T unit of the Canadian department of foreign affairs, and on projects in low income countries.

 Topics, prices, timing